R0b0ticRabb1t/A-Level-Bio-Chem-Notes/CAIE Bio/2 Biological Molecules/Carbohydrates/Polysaccharides.md

 > Because they cannot be used quickly to release energy/
 > They need to be [[Hydrolisis|Hydrolized]] before they can be used for energy release

-Polysaccharides can be very big and long, forming [[Macromolecules]].
-The most important polysaccharides are all made of [[Glucose]]:
+Polysaccharides can be very big and long, forming [[Macromolecules]] The most important polysaccharides are all made of [[Glucose]]:
 - [[Starch]]
 - [[Glycogen]]